Etching process printmaking – Step by Step

-Etching is one of the most popular and wide used medium from all intaglio techniques.
+Etching is one of the most popular and widely used media from all intaglio techniques.
 Intaglio is the family of printing and printmaking techniques in which the image is incised into a surface and the incised line or sunken area holds the ink.
 It is the direct opposite of a relief print.
-Such techniques as engraving, drypoint, aquatint, mezzotint, soft ground and collagraphs are also included to intaglio.
+Such techniques as engraving, drypoint, aquatint, mezzotint, soft ground, and collagraph are also included to intaglio.
 The artist can use them separately or combine some of them together in one work, called mixed technique.

 Albrecht Dürer.
 The Agony in the Garden of Gethsemane.
 C3.
 1515.

 Metropolitan Museum of Art (NY, USA).